zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.8 – Live, Design, Code button 1

-Now, return to the Product List display and select a row, this sets the context.
+Now, return to the Product List display (click "main-start" in the productlist flows - Figure 3.10.6 above) and select a row, this sets the context to the selected row.

 ![](./media/image107.png)